AbeHandler/SpringRA/README.md

 - Pursuing Impactful Entrepreneurship Research Using Artificial Intelligence, [Lévesque et al. (2022)](https://journals.sagepub.com/doi/pdf/10.1177/1042258720927369)
 - Are there more like the above?
 AH is not sure yet.

+# Phase 1: Review of computationally-driven theory development (weeks 1 to 5)

 ## Week 1
+- Review Berente et al. (2018), Miranda et al. (2022) and Kar et al. (2023).
+- Collect inbound citations
-- See week1/report.md
+- See `week1/report.md` for details

 ## Week 2
+- During the week, supervisor and RA will review titles of all inbound citations and flag the papers that warrant further review.
+This may require defining a schema.
-- Deliverable: 100 of the papers in the repo under PDFs.
+- Collect PDFs of 100 of the papers that warrant review and save under PDFs.
 The organization schema is: first authors's last name (Year)

 ## Week 3
-- What methods are used?
-Empirical paper?
-Methods: ...
-Yaml doc.
-100 papers
+- Collect any remaining PDFs of papers that warrant review and save under PDFs.
+- Start to review and categorize papers.
+Build a yaml file for each paper w/ its metadata (e.g., on page 3 they say they use this method)

 ## Week 4
+- Continue to review and categorize papers

+## Week 5
-- Set a weekly meeting time, review expectations.
-100 papers
+- Continue to review and categorize papers

-# Unit 2: What is happening in CS?
+# Phase 2: Review of related literature in Computer Science and how do they connect to specific conversations in IS (weeks 6 to 10)

+Notes:
 	- NLP+CSS workshops

-## Week 5
-- Set a weekly meeting time, review expectations.
-- Deliverable: 100 of the papers in the repo under PDFs.
-The organization schema is: first authors's last name (Year)
+	- Text as data
+	- What are the epistemological foundations of theory and are they commensurate with the kinds of work that happens in CS?
+For example, theory is often deductive but related areas of CS are often inductive (finding patterns in data).

 ## Week 6
-- Deliverable: 100 of the papers in the repo under PDFs.
-The organization schema is: first authors's last name (Year)

 ## Week 7
-- What methods are used?
-Empirical paper?
-Methods: ...
-Yaml doc.
-100 papers

 ## Week 8
-- Set a weekly meeting time, review expectations.
-100 papers

-What are the epistemological foundations of theory and are they commensurate with the kinds of work that happens in CS?
-For example, theory is often deductive but related areas of CS are often inductive (finding patterns in data).
+## Week 9

+- Spring break 😎.
+Nothing to do.

+## Week 10

+# Phase 3: Writing and synthesis (weeks 11 to 16)

+## Week 11
+## Week 12
+## Week 13
+## Week 14
+## Week 15
+## Week 16

-### Questions?
+# Big Unknown Questions?
 - Are there parallel conversations in other areas of business research?
 - Is there something special about text data specifically?